underscoreio/essential-slick/src/pages/5-data_modelling.md

 ## Representations for Rows

 In previous chapters we modelled rows as case classes.
-Although this is the most common usage pattern, and the one we recommend, there are several representation options available, including tuples, case classes, and `HList`s.
+Although this is a common usage pattern, and the one we recommend, there are several representation options available, including tuples, case classes, and `HList`s.
 Let's investigate these by looking in more detail